omkarpattnaik8080/omkarpattnaik8080/README.md

 # 💫 About Me:
-Passionate undergraduate merging data science and software development.
+Passionate undergraduate merging DataScience,Machine Learning,Mlops.
 Currently pursuing Btech in Computer Science.
 Proficient in Python, data analysis, and web development.
 Eager to contribute to impactful projects.
 Let's code and innovate together! 💻🚀

 ## 🌐 Socials: